Feedback, complaints and compliments

 Stage Two - Review

-This means that a senior council officer who has not been involved in your case before will reconsider your complaint and will send you a response within 15 working days or tell you if it will take longer and let you know when you can expect a full reply.
+This means that a senior council officer who has not been involved in your case before will reconsider your complaint and will send you a response within 15 working days (Housing Landlord complaints aim to be responded to within 20 working days) or tell you if it will take longer and let you know when you can expect a full reply.

 The Local Government Ombudsman